-Class Fees are calculated on class enrollment as of the close of the last day to drop classes as confirmed by the Registrar of the College.
+Class Fees are calculated on class enrollment as of the close of the last day to withdraw from a course without a record as confirmed by the Registrar of the College.

-Change in status
+Change in Status

 Students may experience a change of status between full and part-time or residential and commuter.
 Final calculation of charges for total hours will occur as of the close of the last day to drop classes as confirmed by the Registrar.